 Class 2 LiDAR was used to create a bare earth surface model.
 The surface model was then used to heads-up digitize 2D breaklines of Inland Streams and Rivers with a 100 foot nominal width and Inland Ponds and Lakes of 2 acres or greater surface area.

-Elevation values were assigned to all Inland Ponds and Lakes, Inland Pond and Lake Islands, Inland Streams and Rivers and Inland Stream and River Islands using Quantum Spatial's proprietary software and TerraModeler functionality.
+Elevation values were assigned to all Inland Ponds and Lakes, Inland Pond and Lake Islands, Inland Streams and Rivers and Inland Stream and River Islands using TerraModeler functionality.

+Elevation values were assigned to all Inland streams and rivers using Quantum Spatial's proprietary software.

 All ground (ASPRS Class 2) LiDAR data inside of the collected inland breaklines were then classified to water (ASPRS Class 9) using TerraScan macro functionality.
 A buffer of 3 feet was also used around each hydro flattened feature.
 These points were moved from ground (ASPRS Class 2) to Ignored Ground (ASPRS Class 20).

 The breakline files were then translated to Esri file geodatabase format using Esri conversion tools.